danielgtaylor/arista/README.md

 New device presets can be created via the [create preset](http://www.transcoder.org/presets/create/ "Create a new Arista Transcoder preset") page on the website or by specifying information about yourself and the device you wish to support along with presets that describe how to create a proper gstreamer pipeline to encode for the device in a JSON file.

 Contributing
 ------------
 All active development has moved to GitHub.com.
 Code is managed through git and new bugs should be opened in the GitHub tracker.
-Translations and Answers are still managed on Launchpad.
+Translations are still managed on Launchpad using a bazaar tracking branch of this git repository.
 The GitHub page is here:

  * [Github project page](http://github.com/danielgtaylor/arista)